zpczaizheli/Retro-MTGR/README.md

 ## Output
 Once the model training is completed, you will get two files:

--Test-predict.txt: Contains the retrosynthesis prediction results for the target molecules in the test set.
+- Test-predict.txt: Contains the retrosynthesis prediction results for the target molecules in the test set.

--Test-result.txt: Contains detailed performance data of the model.
+- Test-result.txt: Contains detailed performance data of the model.